-Glenn Thomas Jacobs, AKA Kane The Wrestler Wants Pursues Mayoral Position In Tennessee
+Glenn Thomas Jacobs, AKA Kane The Wrestler, Pursues Mayoral Position In Tennessee

 — SportSmasher (@SportSmasher) April 12, 2017

-Thomas aims to make the county attractive to new businesses as well as improving the conditions so as to foster the improvement of businesses that already exist there.
+Thomas aims to make the county attractive to new businesses as well as improve the conditions to foster the improvement of businesses that already exist there.
 This, of course, includes making sure that taxes remain at a reasonably low level.

 This is also not the first time that he has engaged in community development.
 During his wrestling days, he used to perform acts of kindness within the Knox county community.
 He also participated in anti-bullying campaigns which involved visiting schools and sharing his own experiences about being on the receiving end of bullying.
 Glenn’s intentions for the community in his pursuit of the mayor position in Knox County may be good but only time will tell whether he can actually pull it off as a politician.